MAGALA-RICHARD/apsimNGpy-documentations/doc/Usage.rst

 Running loaded models
 ^^^^^^^^^^^^^^^^^^^^^^^
 Running loaded models implies executing the model to generate simulated outputs.
-This is implemented via ``ApsimModel.run()`` method as shown below.
+This is implemented via :meth:`~apsimNGpy.core.apsim.ApsimModel.run` method as shown below.
 Users can provide the ``report_name``, which specifies data table name from the simulation for retrieving the results.

 .. code-block:: python